kartoza/osgs/sphinx/source/services/mergin-client.md

 ## Additional Notes

-Field data collection and project synchronisation support:
+For field data collection and project synchronisation support see the following:

 1. The [Mergin](https://public.cloudmergin.com/#) platform for cloud storage of projects
 2. The [INPUT](https://inputapp.io/en/) mobile data collection platform

-You use the Mergin client to clone one of more Mergin projects to the host running docker-compose and these projects are made available through QGIS Server.
+You use the Mergin client to clone one or more Mergin projects to the host running  docker-compose and these projects are made available through QGIS Server.

-One critical note is that the Project directory and the Project File names must be the same, otherwise QGIS Server will not recognise the project as being valid.
-For
+One critical note is that the Project directory and the Project File names must be the same, otherwise QGIS Server will not recognize the project as being valid.
+For example:
-example:

 * Valid: ``FooProject/FooProject.qgz``
 * Not Valid: ``FooProject/BarProject.qgz``